Substance Abuse Resource Assistance Coalition (SARAC)

 What Are Adverse Childhood Experiences (ACEs)?

 Childhood experiences, positive and negative, have a huge impact on child, family, and community development.
 Adverse childhood experiences (ACEs) are traumatic events that happen during an individual’s upbringing.
-More than 15% of adults in Hempstead and Howard counties have experienced four or more ACEs.
+More than 15% of adults in Hempstead and Howard and 17% of adults in Pike and Polk counties have experienced four or more ACEs.

 SARAC raises community awareness about ACEs and building resilience, specifically among medical and behavioral health providers.
 AFMC-certified trainers work with SARAC’s frontline partners to provide trauma-informed care training and screening tools.
 A trauma-informed approach provides a framework that involves understanding, recognizing, and responding to trauma’s effect and building a sense of control and empowerment.
 Also, SARAC offers comprehensive assistance to parents to address behaviors that predispose them to child maltreatment.
 While individual resilience is important, a community-wide focus on resilience and trauma-informed care will lead to healing.